WiIIiam278/HuskSync/README.md

 4. Follow the steps in the Migration wizard to ensure the connection credentials and details of the database containing your MySQLPlayerDataBridge are correct, changing settings with `husksync migrate setting <setting> <new value>` as necessary.
 5. Run `husksync migrate start` in the Proxy server's console to start the migration.
 This could take some time, depending on the amount of data that needs migrating and the speed of your database/server.
 When the migration is complete, it will display a "Migration complete" message.

+### Troubleshooting
+#### Commands do not function
+Please check that the plugin is installed and enabled on both the proxy and bukkit server you are trying to execute the command from and that both plugins connected to Redis.
+(A connection handshake confirmation message is logged to console when communications are successfully established.)

+#### SQL errors in proxy console / data not synchronising
+This issue frequently occurs in users running Cracked (illegal) servers.
+I do not support piracy and so will be limited in my ability to help you.
+If you are running an offline server for a legitimate reason, however, make sure that in the `paper.yml` of your Bukkit servers `bungee-online-mode` is set to the correct value - and that both your Proxy (BungeeCord, Waterfall, etc.) server and Bukkit (Spigot, paper, etc.) servers are set up correctly to work with offline mode.

 ## How it works
 ![Flow chart showing different processes of how the plugin works](images/flow-chart.png) HuskSync saves a player's data when they log out to a cache on your proxy server, and redistributes that data to players when they join another HuskSync-enabled server.
 Player data in the cache is then saved to a database (be it SQLite or MySQL) and this is loaded from when a player joins your network.